-Okay, ladies, men, maid of honors, single-ladies, sisters, aunts, and nearly-engaged-folks.
-I'm here to break down this myth that you can get away without hiring a wedding coordinator for your big day.
+Okay, ladies, men, maid of honors, single-ladies, sisters, aunts, and nearly-engaged-folks: I'm here to break down this myth that you can get away without hiring a wedding coordinator for your big day.
 Yeah, I mean, you can also "get away" with a couple broken legs while also trying to ride a bike.
-But, it kind of defeats the purpose or at least becomes a major deterrent to the end goal.
-And that's exactly what NOT having a coordinator is like.
+But, it kind of defeats the purpose, or at least becomes a major deterrent, to the end goal.
+And that's exactly what NOT having a wedding coordinator is like.
 Seriously.
 I don't care if you are 12 or getting married in 5 months.
-Get it into your head now: you need a coordinator.
+Get it into your head now: you need to hire a wedding coordinator.

 It's Their Job To Make Sure All Your Vendors Have Their Sh*t Together